 Personal assistants support people who need help with a range of tasks in their own home.
-They may work for a care agency organised by the local authority.
+They may work for a care agency organised by the trust.
 They can also be employed directly by you, the person you care for or another appropriate person on their behalf.

 This support can be self-funded or through a 'direct payment'.
-This is a budget given to the person by the local authority.
-See 'Understand funding' on page 8.
+This is a budget given to the person by the trust.
+See 'Understand funding' on page 10.